surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 Atomic habits are part of the large system and are like the building blocks.

 And if you want better results, stop focussing on your goals rather start focussing on your system or process.
-Getting better in small things you do will eventually help to accomplish your goals.
+Getting better in small things will eventually help you to accomplish your goals.

 #### 2: How your habits shape your identity(vice versa)